mishmanners/Twilio-Melb-Soiree/instructions.md

 Powered by Twilio Messaging and OpenAI.

 [small text at the bottom for policy] Speak to a staff member if you have any questions or don't have WhatsApp.
-Your profile and number is shared with Twilio in order to create your image.
+Your profile and number are shared with Twilio in order to create your image.
 This information is automatically deleted as per Twilio's privacy policy.